slds-lmu/yahpo_data/README.md

 We provide versioned releases of the metadata to be used in benchmarks here: [GitHub Releases](https://github.com/slds-lmu/yahpo_data/releases).

-If you want to use `yahpo_gym` to benchmark optimizers, we currently recommend using the `v1.0` version.
+If you want to use `yahpo_gym` to benchmark optimizers, we currently recommend using the `v1.0.1` version (along with YAHPO Gym 1.0.1 in python or yahpogym 1.0.1 in R).
 You can find a list of evaluated baselines in our paper!

-Noisy surrogates are still in an experimental state can be obtained from [here](https://syncandshare.lrz.de/getlink/fiCMkzqj1bv1LfCUyvZKmLvd/).